 Apply a Second Coat of Joint Compound

-Apply a second coat of mud, buttering the surface as before.
+Apply a second thick coat of mud, buttering the surface as before.
 Concentrate on filling in the deepest parts of the damage and keeping a lighter coat around the edges.

 Immediately skim off the excess mud using parallel strokes again, but this time go in a perpendicular direction to the first coat.
 If you used horizontal strokes the first time, use vertical strokes this time.
 Ignore any ridges left by the knife blade but keep the mud as thin as possible on the surrounding wall surface to minimize sanding when you're done.